dstapleton92/this-meets-arrow/README.md

 So when we tried to access this.name it returned an error because the forEach function was invoked by this.cities.

 #### How did the arrow function fix this? ****
-The arrow function circumvents the rules of *this* specified for ES5 and the reference for *this* is no longer based on how the function is called and is instead based on the functions surrounding context.
+The arrow function circumvents the rules of *this* specified for ES5 and the reference for *this* is no longer based on how the function is called and is instead based on the function's surrounding context.
-So when we accessed this.name this time, the reference for *this* was not lost because the enclosed scope of the function included the Person class and the this.name object.
+So when we accessed this.name this time, the reference for *this* was not lost because arrow functions do not have their own scope; they use the scope of their containing block.
+In this case, that is the printPlacesLived() method of the Person class.

 ## GUIDELINE TO FOLLOW WHEN WORKING WITH THIS